bcgov/namex/solr-admin-app/docs/readme.md

 redirect URI "http://localhost:8080/oidc_callback"

 #### TODO:
-* auditing
-* Reload cores: auto or button
+* SHOULD HAVE: Reload cores: auto or button

-* insert commas after spaces in the view (data too wide for page)
+* SHOULD HAVE: Ensure that synonyms do not have embedded spaces
+* SHOULD HAVE: Ensure that duplicate values in synonyms are disallowed
+* NICE TO HAVE: Inline editing of synonyms alphabetizes but is not displayed properly
-* Determine if there is a way to highlight search matches
+* NICE TO HAVE: Determine if there is a way to highlight search matches
+* NICE TO HAVE: Inline edit box for synonyms needs to be wider
 * Figure out why OIDC redirect is not working for HTTPS
 * SSO authorization based on group
 * Display username and add logout button